Grand Lake Creative District: Affordable Housing and Creative Economy Financial Modeling

 Affordable Housing Developers

-For affordable housing entities, feasibility analysis incorporates LIHTC stack structure, operating subsidy requirements, vacancy sensitivity, and long-term capital replacement reserves.
+For affordable housing entities, feasibility analysis incorporates Low Income Housing Tax Credit (LIHTC) stack structure, operating subsidy requirements, vacancy sensitivity, and long-term capital replacement reserves.
 Revenue concentration risk is particularly relevant given dependency on public funding and program income.

 VI.
 Common Structural Risk Patterns